kbsizer/branching-practice/Quotes.md

 #### It is better to live your own destiny imperfectly than to live an imitation of somebody else's life with perfection.
 The Bhagavad Gita

+#### Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win
+Sun Tzu, The Art of War

+#### There is no instance of a nation benefitting from prolonged warfare.
+Sun Tzu, The Art of War

+#### When you surround an army, leave an outlet free.
+Do not press a desperate foe too hard.
+Sun Tzu, The Art of War